estahhan/ANTICLINE-AI-HACKATHON/README.md

 ### Organization and Student Engagement: Gabby Banales and Sara Hernando

 ___
 This repository contains Team's Anticline work for the Energy A.I.
 2021 Hackathon.
-The problem we worked on is described below, and our work and our code are summarized in [Hackathon_Anticline_Final](https://github.com/estahhan/ANTICLINE-AI-HACKATHON/blob/main/Hackathon_Anticline_Final.ipynb)
+The problem we worked on is described below.
+Our workflow and core pieces of the code are summarized in [Hackathon_Anticline_Final](https://github.com/estahhan/ANTICLINE-AI-HACKATHON/blob/main/Hackathon_Anticline_Final.ipynb)
 ### Energy A.I.
 Problem Description

 **Goal**: develop a data analytics and machine learning workflow in Python to predict estimates and uncertainty models for cumulative oil 3 year production for **10 unproduced wells**.